Skip to content

 curl http://localhost:54322/stop

-Log in to the Guance workspace, and you can see the collected SERVICE_A and SERVICE_B trace data.
+Log into the Guance workspace, where you can see the collected SERVICE_A and SERVICE_B trace data.

 Warning

-Application performance sampling is based on trace.
-If there are 100 traces and the sampling rate is set to 5%, 5% of them will be randomly collected, that is, 5 traces and all Spans under them will be randomly reported to the Guance workspace.
+Application performance sampling is based on traces.
+If there are 100 traces and the sampling rate is set to 5%, then 5% of these traces will be randomly sampled, meaning 5 traces and all their Spans will be reported to the Guance workspace.

-In this example, SERVICE_A provides the HTTP service and calls SERVICE_B the HTTP service, that is, service A calls service B as a trace, assuming there are 100 traces, i.e. five of them are reported randomly.
+In this example, SERVICE_A provides HTTP services and calls the SERVICE_B HTTP service, which forms one trace.
+Assuming there are 100 traces, 5 of them will be randomly reported.

-• The above is the sampling rate of APM configured through the client.
-In addition to the above methods, you can also directly configure the sampling rate through DataKit, just turn on the sampling in the application performance collector configuration.
+• The above method configures the sampling rate for application performance monitoring via client-side settings.
+Alternatively, you can directly configure the sampling rate through DataKit by enabling sampling in the application performance collector configuration.

-## Sampler config uses to set global sampling strategy.
+## Sampler config used to set global sampling strategy.

 ## sampling_rate used to set global sampling rate.